India rejects ‘absurd’ Canada accusations over killing

 It was an “unacceptable violation of our sovereignty”, he said.

-Ottawa's foreign minister Melanie Jolie said an Indian diplomat had been expelled, identifying them as the head of the Research and Analysis Wing (RAW), India's foreign intelligence agency, in Canada.
+Ottawa’s Foreign Minister Melanie Joly said an Indian diplomat had been expelled, identifying them as the head of the Research and Analysis Wing (RAW), India’s foreign intelligence agency, in Canada.

 The foreign ministry in New Delhi insisted: “We are a democratic polity with a strong commitment to rule of law.”